Financial Literacy in the Classroom

 And congratulations to the top performing schools!

 Top performing schools were determined based on the average score of all participants.
 Schools must have a minimum of 10 participants to be eligible for this recognition.
-Participants are students who complete 70 of 75 questions during the allotted competition time.
+Participants are students who completed 70 of 75 questions during the allotted competition time.

 - London Central Secondary School